codethesaurus/docs/docs/faq/index.md

 It is best to do smaller PRs.
 That helps us all get contributions moved into the code and improve Code Thesaurus more rapidly.
 Large PRs may be tricky to resolve with code review.

 ## What level of detail are the language references?
 Major versions of languages with breaking changes should be included separately as if they were separate languages.
 Compare Python 2 vs Python 3.
 Ruby 2 vs Ruby 3.
-Things like that.
 The goal is to see how the major versions can evolve, and do things to help people upgrade their code (like old Python 2 projects still exist because people find it's really hard to migrate them).
 Comparing Python 3.9 and 3.10 is a little too nit-picky, and to get into 3.9.1 vs 3.9.2 is way too nit-picky.

+Changes in the implementation of the concept in the language in minor version X.1 or X.1.1 should be included in comments, like `"comment": "Added in version 3.7"` or `"comment": "Deprecated in version 3.67.1".` or `"comment": "Before version 1.5, implemented like blah blah"`